History of Medicine

-- Keyword searching for terms anywhere in the bibliographic description (Keyword Anywhere);
+- Keyword searching for terms anywhere in the bibliographic description;

-- Combination searching using Boolean AND, OR, or NOT.
-(Advanced Search);
+- Combination searching using Boolean AND, OR, or NOT;

 - Index-Catalogue Collection

-Browse displays in the Index-Catalogue collection reflect the original printed dictionary arrangement that interfiles subject headings with author names and titles.
+The browse display in the Index-Catalogue collection reflects the original printed dictionary arrangement that interfiles subject headings with author names and titles.
 Although IndexCat™ displays in this alphabetic order, searching is not limited to the pre-arranged dictionary display.

-Although the printed Index-Catalogue does not provide direct access to authors of journal articles, the Index-Catalogue collection supports searches for all author names in any citation.
+The printed Index-Catalogue does not provide direct access to authors of journal articles, however it supports searches for all author names in any citation.
 Therefore, authors of journal articles are searchable.

 - For assistance with searching, users may find it helpful to consult the following pdf documents: